samuellee77/azure-openai-chat-forum-bot/README.md

     - Payload URL: the web domain of your web service
     - Select individual event -> Topic Event

-3. Deploy to your web service.
+3. Deploy to your web service. (using Azure CLI, GitHub, local Git, etc.)

 #### Chat Bot